Pandenok/mastermind/README.md

 `system 'clear'` (maybe only for linux systems) or `puts "\e[H\e[2J"`

+### Monkey Patching

+Changing a method at runtime instead of updating the object definition is one example;similarly, adding attributes (whether methods or variables) at runtime is considered monkey patching.
+These are often done when working with modules you don't have the source for, such that the object definitions can't be easily changed.

+This is considered bad because it means that an object's definition does not completely or accurately describe how it actually behaves.

+### Rubocop ABC (Assignment Branch Condition)

+To reduce the ABC value, reduce assignments (use less intermediate variables), fewer branches (calling other methods), and conditionals (if/else statements) - [source](http://redgreenrepeat.com/2017/01/20/understanding-assignment-branch-condition/)

 ## Eventual Improvements List

 - [ ] finish Knuth algorithm with minmax sorting from step 6